top of page

 for his National Service.
 He was promoted to Captain and commanded the Firing Troop.
 P Battery fired three

 Thunderbirds at Ty Croes during Summer Camp in 1966.
-As Battery Captain he fired the first Thunderbird ever to be
+As Battery Captain he fired the first Thunderbird ever to

-failed to tumble; the ground controller failed to divert the Drone Meteor and the said Meteor was shot down.
+missile failed to tumble; the ground controller failed to divert the Drone Meteor and the said Meteor was shot down.

 The following day Peter was allowed to lead a four plane Gnat formation from RAF Valley.
 Captain Ted Cogswell